tuandm/hellorails/test.md

 ```
 vi.
 Squash the Pull Request

 _You should always try to use rebase first instead of squashing.
-Only if you have to many commits mixed with master merges squashing is an alternative!_
+Only if you have too many commits mixed with master merges squashing is an alternative!_
 ```
 # create a new branch for squashing into (starting from latest master)
 git checkout master